mneedes/mos/README.md

 # mos
-MOS, or Maintainable RTOS, is a simple and lightweight RTOS micro-kernel for ARM M series that supports basic threading and IPC primitives.
+MOS, or Maintainable RTOS, is a simple and lightweight RTOS microkernel for the ARM Cortex M series that supports basic threading and IPC primitives.

 It is a work in progress and is intended for "fun personal projects."

-MOS was originally developed on a SGS-Thomson STM32F4Discovery and has been tested on the following boards:
+MOS was originally developed on a STMicroelectronics STM32F4 Discovery and has been tested on the following boards:
 * STM32F767ZI Nucleo-144 (ARM Cortex M7)
 * STM32L562 Discovery Kit (ARM Cortex M33)
 * STM32F4 Discovery (ARM Cortex M4F)